yangshun/cs3217-problem-sets-writeup/public/ps/PS3/PS3.md

 - Supported Operations:
  - Select a bubble colour from the palette (Single Tap gesture)
  - Drag finger across main grid to fill the cells up with the selected bubble colour or erase a cell if the eraser was chosen in the palette (Pan gesture)
- - Tap the bubble to cycle through bubble colours (Single Tap gesture)
+ - Tap a cell to cycle through bubble colours (Single Tap gesture)
- - Quick erasure of a bubble (Double Tap gesture)
+ - Quick erasure of a cell (Double Tap gesture)

 ### Problem 5: Saving and Loading Game Levels.
 (50 points) ###